zackgall/HallPass/README.md

 # HallPass Generator Tool

-TO DO:
+TO DO:<br />
-  Rich text editor to modify body of hall pass.
+Rich text editor to modify body of hall pass.<br />
-  Improve hall pass styling/fonts.
+Improve hall pass styling/fonts.<br />

-RECENTLY ADDED:
+RECENTLY ADDED:<br />
-  Logic added to skip rows that do not contain a name.
+Logic added to skip rows that do not contain a name.<br />